 - Final assessment - one day assessment in London covering written, leadership and group exercises plus an interview.
 Success in this is followed by a final selection board for the Diplomatic Service.

 Competition for places in the FCO is extremely fierce.
 You need to make sure you select the Diplomatic Service as your first choice when applying through the Civil Service Fast Stream else you will not be considered for a role in that department.
-For more information on making an application, see Civil Service Fast Stream: how to apply.
+For more information on making an application, see Civil Service Fast Stream - Diplomatic Service.

 Entry to the Diplomatic Service through the Fast Stream comes under the 'generalist' category and means you will rotate between a variety of roles, including many overseas.